Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

-import matplotlib.pyplot as plt from datetime import datetime as dt from datetime import timedelta as td import seaborn as sns
+import matplotlib.pyplot as plt from datetime import datetime as dt from datetime import timedelta as td
 %run fmplot
 %run fmcycle
 ```

-Next, we import the S&P500 data.
-The data (symbol "^GSPC") has been downloaded from Yahoo finance and placed in the "data" directory.
-The market data begins on 1950-01-03 and ends on 2020-08-24.
+Next, we import the S&P500 data by downloading the symbol "^GSPC" from Yahoo finance and save it in the "data" directory (./data relative to the python working directory).
+For this exercise, the market data begins on 1950-01-03 and ends on 2020-08-24.

 ```
 # Read in S&P 500 Data